Borders Exploration Group is best known for its International Expeditions and aims to organise one (approximately) every two years.

 - Romania 2002

 - Austria 2015

 European Expedition Presentation Guidelines

-In the years between the International expeditions there is an expedition to a country closer to home.
-These expeditions have so far gone to Poland, Norway, the Pyrenees and Romania and have normally lasted around 17 days (2 weeks including the weekends at each end).
-The expeditions are smaller than the International expeditions and have had around 12-15 venturers and 5-7 leaders.
-Although not constrained to destinations within Europe the expectation is that the trip should be much more affordable than an International expedition and past expeditions have cost around £300 per person and have therefore not required too much fundraising.
+In the years between the International Expeditions there is usually an expedition to a country closer to home.
+These expeditions have normally lasted around 17 days (2 weeks including the weekends at each end).
+The expeditions are smaller than the International Expeditions with around 12-15 venturers and 5-7 leaders.
+Although not constrained to destinations within Europe the expectation is that the trip should be much more affordable than an International Expedition - recent expeditions have cost around £600 per person and have therefore not required too much fundraising.